IBM/universal-connectors/filter-plugin/logstash-filter-mysql-percona-guardium/README.md

 ### Procedure:

-1. Configuring the input section :-
+1. Configuring the input section :

-   • Locate "filebeat.inputs" in the filebeat.yml file, then add the following parameters.
+   • Locate "filebeat.inputs" in the filebeat.yml file, and then add the following parameters.

     ```
     type: log